 I mentioned New York.

-But the only time he came here to rate was to raise money, and then when h Hurricane Sandy hit, he ignored us.
+But the only time he came here was to raise money.

 So Trump, it's his home state.

-Uh his trade positions will appeal up there.
+His trade positions will appeal up there.

 But the other key thing is he could do well in the outer boroughs of New York City and actually pick up the ethnic votes.

-The Catholic vote in the outer boroughs, along with the Jewish vote, which is you know, uh uh important mixed in terms of Orthodox and and and as well as other types of Jewish voters.
+The Catholic vote in the outer boroughs, along with the Jewish vote, which is important and mixed in terms of Orthodox as well as other types of Jewish voters, I mean, Trump's winning the Catholic vote 47 to 42 in a national survey.

 There's no reason why he can't appeal to those voters in New York and put it in play.

-I mean, it's it's a long shot.
+I mean, it's a long shot.

-I mean a state that Christie's now governor of?
+I mean, a state that Christie's now governor of?

 And if you could put Pennsylvania and New Jersey in play, why not put New York in play?

-And and it's all in the same media uh uh, you know, do you think any other candidate could have done this?
+Do you think any other candidate could have done this?

-PR-wise, he c he commands the media attention like no other candidate.
+PR-Wise, he commands the media attention like no other candidate.

 And whether we like it or not, Barack Obama had the ability to do that.

-Hillary Clinton doesn't have the ability to connect with average working class Americans.
+Hillary Clinton doesn't have the ability to connect with average working-class Americans.

-Well, that's pretty that's pretty profound what you're saying.
+Well, that's pretty profound what you're saying.

 Look, she doesn't have her husband's warmth and charm.